BruceYoung19/GoogleCalendarScript/README.md

-# Google Calendar Script

-## This is a personal project.
-The purpose of this script is to update google calendar via google sheets.
+# Productive Work Scheduler (Version 3)
+A google sheet controlled calendar automation tool.
+This tool will automatically generate a calendar events.

 ## Current use cases:
 1. To create schedule for School